Ideal-theoretic Explanation of Capacity-achieving Decoding: Introduction

-We remark that our actual theorem is more general (see \cref{lem:general}) where we further separate the role of linear operators used to build the code, from those that seed the decoding algorithm.
+We remark that our actual theorem is more general (see \cref{lem:general}) where we further separate the role of linear operators used to build the code {from} those that seed the decoding algorithm.
 But it immediately implies \cref{thm:intro} above, which in turn already suffices to capture the capacity achieving decodability of FRS, multiplicity and additive-FRS codes.
-Regarding the aspect of the need to lower bound the distance of the code generated by $Diag(\calL)$, to bound the list size of the codes, we stress that for each of these codes the lower bound on the distance follows from fairly simple arguments.
+The list-decodability of multipliciy and additive-FRS codes can be proved using \cref{thm:intro} by working with the linear operators $L(f(X))=Xf'(X)$ and $L(f(X))= X \cdot ( f(X+\beta) - f(X))$ instead of the more natural operators $L(f(X))=f'(X)$ and $L(f(X))=f(X+\beta)$.
+It is to be noted that using these alternate operators does not change the underlying codes.
+However, this is not the approach we follow as we use the more general \cref{lem:general} to establish the capacity achieving decodability of the above mentioned codes.
 Indeed the generality of the arguments allows us to capture broader families of codes uniformly, as described next.